jaykeerth/ProjectNeon_NmapScanner/README.md

 2. Make sure Nmap command can be executed on the terminal without sudo.
 For that,
 Type "sudo visudo" on a terminal.
-Add "<user> ALL=NOPASSWD: /usr/local/bin/nmap" at the end of the file.
+Add "yourusername ALL=NOPASSWD: /usr/local/bin/nmap" at the end of the file.

 3. Download and install JavaSE 1.8 jdk and Apache Tomcat v8.